Here are three methods for fetching a video file’s dimensions in Python:

 Method 3: Using Moviepy

-The moviepy is a specific third-party library in Python that is used to edit video, audio, and other multimedia operations.
+Moviepy is a specific third-party library in Python used for editing video, audio, and other multimedia operations.

-We will create a custom function that loads the video using the VideoFileClip() function, captures the dimensions using clip.w, clip.h properties, and finally close the video using the .close() method.
+We will create a custom function that loads the video using the VideoFileClip() function and captures the dimensions using the clip.w, clip.h properties, and finally close the video using the .close() method.

 Decision Tree Diagram